Prescription drug

-A prescription drug (also prescription medication, prescription medicine or prescription-only medication) is a pharmaceutical drug that is only permitted to be dispensed to those with a medical prescription.
+A prescription drug (also prescription medication, prescription medicine or prescription-only medication) is a pharmaceutical drug that is permitted to be dispensed only to those with a medical prescription.
 In contrast, over-the-counter drugs can be obtained without a prescription.
-The reason for this difference in substance control is the potential scope of misuse, from drug abuse to practicing medicine without a license and without sufficient education.
+The reason for this difference in substance control is the potential scope of misuse, from drug abuse to practising medicine without a license and without sufficient education.
 Different jurisdictions have different definitions of what constitutes a prescription drug.

 In North America, ℞, usually printed as "Rx", is used as an abbreviation of the word "prescription".
 It is a contraction of the Latin word "recipe" (an imperative form of "recipere") meaning "take".
 Prescription drugs are often dispensed together with a monograph (in Europe, a Patient Information Leaflet or PIL) that gives detailed information about the drug.

 The use of prescription drugs has been increasing since the 1960s.

 Regulation

 Australia

 In Australia, the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP) governs the manufacture and supply of drugs with several categories: